redwoodjs/redwood/docs/docs/introduction.md

 ---
-title: Introduction
-description: Redwood is the full-stack web framework designed to help you grow from side project to startup.
+description: Redwood is the full-stack web framework designed to help you grow from side project to startup
-slug: introduction
 ---

 # Introduction

 Redwood is the full-stack web framework designed to help you grow from side project to startup.